-Two Swedish municipalities recently selected Xylem’s new Flygt Concertor to solve their wastewater challenges.
-Thanks to Flygt Concertor, the world’s first pumping system with integrated intelligence, both Lomma and Botkyrka municipalities have clog-free pumping and a significant reduction in the pump system’s energy use.
+A Swedish municipality recently selected Xylem’s new Flygt Concertor to solve their wastewater challenges.
+Thanks to Flygt Concertor, the world’s first pumping system with integrated intelligence, Lomma municipality has clog-free pumping and has significantly reduced the pump system’s energy use.

 Flygt Concertor is a smart, interconnected wastewater pumping system that senses the operating conditions of its environment, adapts its performance in real time and provides feedback to pumping station operators.
 The system features a built-in sump and pipe-cleaning features – a first for a wastewater pumping system.